scramble22/slot-machine/README.md

 - **Betting:** Set the bet amount before spinning the reels.
 - **Winning Combinations:** Experience the thrill of winning with different combinations of images.
 - **Balance:** Keep track of your game balance.
+- **Profile** You can see your game history, number of wins and losses

 ## How to Play